abertelrud/swift-evolution/proposals/NNNN-swiftpm-extensible-build-tools.md

 As with the previous example, the `using` parameter of the executable target applies the `SwiftProtobuf` extension for that target.

-[Tom] didnt we want to leave this for configuration files for the initial release?
-I worry about commiting to too much API surface area upfront

-In this case the target is also specifying options to pass to the extension.
-This version of the proposal does not yet define a way for the extension to provide definitions of the options it accepts.
-A future improvement to the proposal would ideally allow a way for the extension to provide custom types that the client could use in the manifest.
+This version of the initial proposal does not yet define a way to pass options to the extension through the manifest.
+Since the extension has read-only access to the package directory, it can define conventions for a configuration file in the package or target directory.
+A future improvement to the proposal should allow a way for the extension to provide custom types that the client package manifest could use to set options to the extension.

 In this version of the proposal, the client target must also list any runtime libraries that will be needed, as this example shows.
-A future improvement could extend the `PackageExtension` API to let the extension provide this information.
+A future improvement could extend the `PackageExtension` API to let the extension define additional dependencies that targets using the extension would automatically get.

 ### Extension Package